anki-code/anki-code/README.md

 * **Make reusable products**.
 Instead of spreading your code drafts around threads, answers and discussions just create a repository with installable library or template and write sane README to reuse your work.
 After this you will have the way to track issues and PRs.

 * **Do not ignore your feelings around the issues, errors and uncomfortable use cases**.
 Instead of leaving the things unchanged create the issues, share your thoughts and change what you can.

+* **App code is a platform**.
+Create apps with flexible, pluggable and extensible structure.
+Instead of creating the fixed features create code as a platform for new features that users can add.
+Don't forget describe the pointers to guide the most active users.